teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 - contour size;
 - contour geometry;
 - image position;
-- region identity.
+- ROI identity.

-This prevents navigation from depending only on whether a few pixels match a colour threshold.
+Navigation therefore does not depend solely on whether a handful of pixels happen to match a colour threshold.

 ---

 # 10. Calibration

-Field lighting can change the appearance of the same object.
+Field lighting can substantially change the appearance of the same physical colour.

 The repository therefore includes: